airan-tw/AZ900/README.md

 ## Welcome

-This repository is for training developers based on the content of the course AZ-204: Developing solutions for Microsoft Azure.
+This Bootcamp is for training IT personnel based on the content of the course AZ-900: Azure Fundamentals.

-The objective of this course is to teach developers how to create end-to-end solutions in Microsoft Azure.
-Students will learn how to implement Azure compute solutions, create Azure Functions, implement and manage web apps, develop solutions utilizing Azure storage, implement authentication and authorization, and secure their solutions by using KeyVault and Managed Identities.
-Students will also learn how to connect to and consume Azure services and third-party services, and include event- and message-based models in their solutions.
-The course also covers monitoring, troubleshooting, and optimizing Azure solutions.
+This bootcamp is suitable for IT personnel who are just beginning to work with Azure.

+This audience wants to learn about our offerings and get hands-on experience with the product.
+This bootcamp primarily uses the Azure portal and command line interface to create resources and does not require scripting skills.
+Students in this course will gain confidence to take other role-based courses and certifications, such as Azure Developers.
+This course combines lecture, demonstrations, and hands-on labs.
+This course will also help prepare someone for the AZ-900 exam.

 ## Requirements